GrafSoul/udacity-project-capstone/README.md

 │       │       │     ...                               // Set of weather icons.
 │       │       │
 │       │       ├── /js/                                // Folder for JS files.
-│       │       │     ├── getapi.js                     // Function for getting API data.
+│       │       │     ├── app.js                        // Main functions for creating new entries.
 │       │       │     ├── helpers.js                    // Helper functions.
-│       │       │     ├── newtrip.js                    // Function for creating new entries.
+│       │       │     ├── getapi.js                     // Function for getting API data.
 │       │       │     ├── setdata.js                    // Function for sending data to the server.
 │       │       │     └── template.js                   // Template for a new entry
 │       │       │